cilium/cilium/Documentation/gettingstarted/docker.rst

 The script usually takes a few minutes depending on the speed of your internet connection.
-Vagrant will set up a VM, install the Docker container runtime and run Cilium with the help of Docker compose.
+Vagrant will set up a VM, install the Docker container runtime and run Cilium with the help of `Docker Compose`_.
 When the script completes successfully, it will print:

 ::